Skip to Main Content

 • By agreeing that your Housing Benefit or Universal Credit is paid straight to the Association

-Further details about rent can be found in your tenants' handbook which can be found under available downloads on this page.
+Further details abour rent are available in your tenant handbook which can be found in the Available Downloads section of this page

 Arrears / Difficulties Paying Rent